 All of these production racers will have the benefit of 12 engines per season as opposed to 5 for the full factory prototypes and four litres more fuel, 24 compared to 20 for 2014, and there is also a greater choice of tyres for the riders as well.
 All of these machines will use the officially supplied MotoGP ECU and software.

-“Obviously I’m disappointed but I understand that some change was necessary and only history will determine the outcome of this adjustment.
-It’s an adjustment to improve the package for Valentino and if this does it than it’s been a success.”
+“Obviously I’m disappointed, but I understand that some change was necessary and only history will determine the outcome of this adjustment.
+It’s an adjustment to improve the package for Valentino and if this does it then it’s been a success.”

 Burgess added: “I prefer how this happened and think that it was a far better way to do it rather than showing up on Sunday night and just saying ‘Ciao it’s all over’.”

 During their 14 seasons together Rossi and Burgess have won a record 80 Grand Prix races, using 500cc Honda, 990cc Honda, 990cc Yamaha, 800cc Yamaha and 1000cc Yamaha machinery.
 As a Crew Chief Burgess has won 13 MotoGP World Championships, 1 with Wayne Gardner, 5 with Mick Doohan, and 7 with Valentino Rossi since starting his career as a mechanic in the 500cc Grand Prix class with Heron Suzuki in 1980.